zconnelly13/zhongwen/README.md

 jie shu | to end
-wo me fa geng ming que | I could not be more clear zui qi ma | at least (Mao shuo, "zhi qi ma bu chi cao")
+wo me fa geng ming que | I could not be more clear zui qi ma | at least (Mao shuo, "zhi qi ma bu chi cao") zhen me hui shi? | what is this happening!?!? / a polite "wtf"